 Keep iterating in 2-gram increments up or down in yield until you have reached your desired strength.
 This will become your new target yield.

 Now that we are at your desired strength, it’s time to lock down the flavour balance.
 This part of dialing in espresso is largely influenced by extraction time, the last parameter of the recipe.

 The perfect espresso is neither overly acidic, nor bitter.
-What you’ll often hear from coffee pros is that they are looking for a harmonious balance of acidity, bitterness and sweetness from the coffee.
+What you’ll often hear from baristas is that they are looking for a harmonious balance of acidity, bitterness and sweetness from the coffee.

 It is important to note that equal intensity doesn’t necessarily imply balance.
-It is how all three aspects of flavour (sweet, sour, bitter) help support one another to achieve an overall flavour balance.
+It is how all three aspects of flavour (sweet, sour, bitter) interact and help support one another to achieve overall balance and a flavour profile.